ScotLUG/Website/README.md

 ScotLUG Website
 ===============

 This is a very early [Rails](http://rubyonrails.org/) prototype of the new [ScotLUG](http://www.scotlug.org.uk/wiki/Welcome) website, currently hosted at http://scotlug-staging.herokuapp.com/.
+See also [ScotLUG/scotlug.github.io], a static site which is currently ahead of this repository.

 Getting Started
 ---------------